Curriculum & Instruction

 HIGH SCHOOL CURRICULUM OVERVIEW

-Henry Sibley High School’s comprehensive curriculum enables students to meet their academic goals while also developing their leadership, social and community responsibility objectives.
-Sibley offer a rigorous curriculum that challenges students and prepares them for post-secondary colleges and careers.
+Two Rivers High School’s comprehensive curriculum enables students to meet their academic goals while also developing their leadership, social and community responsibility objectives.
+Two Rivers offers a rigorous curriculum that challenges students and prepares them for post-secondary colleges and careers.
 Technology in the classroom allows students to take learning to new levels and prepares them for life beyond high school.
-Sibley offers more than 150 courses (with traditional and hybrid formats) in a variety of subject areas, including fine arts, Advanced Placement (AP) and Project Lead the Way, as well as opportunities to take college-level courses such as College in the Schools (CIS) and Seniors to Sophomores programs.
+Two Rivers offers more than 150 courses (with traditional and hybrid formats) in a variety of subject areas, including fine arts, Advanced Placement (AP) and Project Lead the Way, as well as opportunities to take college-level courses such as College in the Schools (CIS) and Seniors to Sophomores programs.

 Magnet Schools